 - placing protective coverings on large items touched by the public such as beds or sofas

 - frequent cleaning of objects and surfaces that are touched regularly, including self-checkouts, trolleys, coffee machines and betting terminals, for example.

 The vast majority of businesses will want to do everything possible to protect their staff and customers.
 Tough powers are in place to enforce action for any that don’t, including fines and jail sentences of up to two years.

 For working safely during COVID-19, please open the link below:

 For managing health and safety at the workplace, please read the following guidelines set out by the Health and Safety Executives

 For guidance on how to clean a non-healthcare setting, please see the link below:

-From August to October the scheme will continue, but with greater flexibility to support the transition back to work.
+From August to October, the Coronavirus Job Retention Scheme will continue, but with greater flexibility to support the transition back to work.
 Employers currently using the scheme will be able to bring furloughed employees back part-time and will be asked to start sharing with the Government the costs of paying people’s salaries.
-Further details will follow by the end of May.

 WHERE TO GO FOR SUPPORT